Abdulrahman-Saud-Alharbi/Esharat-Arabic-Sign-Language-Translator/README.md

 ![image](https://github.com/user-attachments/assets/64b493ae-91d3-4ae1-a247-d769ae88f968)
 Figure 5 Saved Translation Text Page

 Testing
- 7.1 Introduction:

 A testing phase is an important phase in a software’s development cycle, here we can verify that everything works as intended without major issues.
 During this phase we will make tests that guarantee that the implementation of each functionality meets our project requirements and works as flawlessly as possible and works under most needed circumstances.
 First, we will write test descriptions with tasks that have certain paths that lead to certain expected results, if these results are reached by completing the paths, then the program passed the tests.

- 7.2 Tasks and Paths:
+Tasks and Paths:
 There are 5 main tasks in our program, these tasks are essential for our project and have an important requirement which is efficiency and ease of use, and so, our tests are written with those in mind:
 •	Task 1: Start Translation
 •	Task 2: Translate a hand gesture